Whether you are doing the weekly food shop, booking holidays or

 don't buy from the website.
-You should decline to give any personal information that is not compulsory to buy the product.
+You should decline to give any personal information that is not necessary to buy the product.
 Only pay for goods within the website's official payment system.
 Only scammers will ask you to pay up-front via money order or international wire transfer.
 They might also send you to a fake payment website so always check the URL.